 In 2015, acclaimed New York pastry chef Zac Young and his team wanted to create a dessert that could compete with the turducken, and the PieCaken was born.
 He posted pics of his creation on his Instagram and before long, followers were begging to order them.
 Soon after, Young's PieCaken was a viral sensation, and copycat versions of it have spawned up in bake shops and kitchens across the country.

 So what's actually in one of these things?
-A PieCaken epitomizes the best of the best in terms of traditional Thanksgiving flavors and textures: sweet crunch from pecan pie on the bottom; smooth, creamy goodness from pumpkin pie in the middle; spongey spice cake on top, all layered with luscious cinnamon buttercream frosting and topped with apple pie filling.
+A PieCaken epitomizes the best of the best in terms of traditional holiday flavors and textures: The Christmas PieCaken, which is available now if you hurry, is layers of pecan pie, eggnog cheesecake and red velvet cake with amaretto buttercream topped with cherry pie filling.
 The 8-inch (20-centimeter) round cake weighs almost 6 pounds (2.7 kilograms) and serves between 12 and 16 people.

 Where Can You Get One?

 Don't want to tackle this epic dessert on your own?
 Fear not, sweet tooths.
 You can order one of Young's PieCakens from Goldbelly and have it delivered for $99.
-There's even a stunning Christmas PieCaken that includes layers of chocolate pecan, cherry cheesecake, red velvet cake all with amaretto butter cream frosting.
-And if you're in the mood for one after the holidays, there's a Summertime Red, White and Blueberry Piecaken; a St. Patcaken; and a Mother's Day PieCaken.
+And if you're in the mood for one of these monster cakes after the holidays, there's a Summertime Red, White and Blueberry Piecaken; a St. Patcaken; and a Mother's Day PieCaken.

 Now, if you really want to go all out and create one yourself, you can do that, too, though be prepared to spend all day in the kitchen.
-Start by baking your pumpkin and pecan pies.
-(Pro tip: For an easier option that saves time, use store-bought pies.)
-Then, make your apple pie topping.
-The next step is to bake your spice cake.
-Follow that up with the cinnamon buttercream.
+Start by baking your pecan pie.
+(Pro tip: For an easier option that saves time, use a store-bought pie.)
+Then, make your cheesecake so it has time to chill.
+Next make your cherry pie topping.
+The next step is to bake your red velvet cake.
+Follow that up with the amaretto buttercream.
 The final step is to assemble and frost the PieCaken.
 Click here for Young's step-by-step directions and full recipe, including ingredients, notes and tips.